The agony of Earth's hottest year

 John D. Sutter is a columnist for CNN Opinion who focuses on climate change and social justice.
 Follow him on Snapchat, Twitter and Facebook or subscribe to his email newsletter.

 Shishmaref, Alaska (CNN)Sick of the cold?
 Tired of ice?
-This little Eskimo village -- about 30 miles from the Arctic Circle -- would gladly take a dose of both.
+This little Inupiat village -- about 30 miles from the Arctic Circle -- would gladly take a dose of both.

 "I miss that cold-cold weather," said Hazel Fernandez, 62.
 "It's too weird.
 It's too warm."